 The romantic fiction genre undoubtedly has dealt with many such controversial issues, although perhaps not quite as many at once, between the covers of one book.
 But I’m an organic writer, which means I didn’t plot or plan any of the content.
 I wrote by the seat of my pants, never knowing what I was going to write until the words appeared on the page.
 It was an exciting experience, because I exercised control only over the story’s delivery, by editing and proofreading, to prepare it for publication.

-The inclusion of one or more sensitive subjects undoubtedly will inspire some persons to pan the book, as well as ensure that reviewers, agents and traditional publishers won’t touch it with a barge pole.
-Caveat emptor is all I can say: there’s a lengthy preview of sample chapters at Smashwords, which is as close as I can come to providing the bookshop-browsing experience.
+The inclusion of one or more of the sensitive subjects listed above undoubtedly will inspire some readers to pan the book, as well as ensure that reviewers, agents and traditional publishers won’t touch it with a barge pole, and I’ll probably never see it on a bookseller’s shelf – not even in a second-hand bookshop.
+(There’s a lengthy preview of sample chapters at Smashwords, which is as close as I can come to providing the bricks-and-mortar bookstore-browsing experience.)

-But for love-story gourmets who like chewy subplots served up alongside classic candyfloss storytelling, my hope is that they’ll consume Irish Firebrands with the same enthusiasm I felt when I was cooking it up.
+To those who prefer the look of life and books to be tinted by rose-colored glasses, all I can say is caveat emptor.
+But for love-story gourmets who like chewy subplots served with a classic storytelling sauce, my hope is that they’ll consume Irish Firebrands with the same enthusiasm I felt when I was cooking it up.
 Bon appetit!